 Written by Benjy

 I write about quitting things.
-Alcohol, cigarettes, vaping, habits that stopped being choices a long time ago.
+Alcohol, cigarettes, vaping, energy drinks, gambling, pornography, screens — habits that stopped being choices a long time ago.

-I write about it because I know what it's like to search for help at 2am and find nothing but clinical nonsense or sponsored content from people who've never been in the room.
+I write about it because I've been on the other side of that search.
+The 2am search, specifically.
+The one where you're looking for something honest and you keep finding clinical abstractions written by people who've clearly never sat in the room.
 The articles that talk around the thing instead of at it.
 The ones that feel like they were written by a committee that had a meeting about empathy.

 That's not what this is.